A look at Self's object system

 In the Self virtual machine, all object references have their bottom two bits used as a tag.
 The possible values are as follows.

-• Integers are given 00, because that makes adding, subtracting and comparing them a single assembly instruction (because there’s no bitwise ops required)3.
+, because that makes adding, subtracting and comparing them a single assembly instruction (because there’s no bitwise ops required)3. - For object references, we can exploit the fact that all our objects will be

-• Floats are marked with 10.
-Since the bottom two bits of the float is part of the mantissa, we can simply AND the bits away at the cost of a little precision loss.
+.
+Since the bottom two bits of the float is part of the mantissa, we can simply AND the bits away at the cost of a little precision loss. - Finally, object markers are tagged with

-• Finally, object markers are tagged with 11.
+.
 We will talk about object markers shortly.

 Of course, this means that our integers are 62-bit and our floats lose some precision in their last decimal places, but it is probably better than carrying around an additional 8 bytes (more if we want to mark our objects).